Liebeconty/Bert-CNN/README.md

 # Bert-CNN
-Use bert+cnn for text classification
+Use bert+cnn for text classification.\n
 Dataset: RCV1